ACM SIGARCH Maurice Wilkes Award

-Please send nominations (preferably electronically) no later than March 15, 2017 to the Chair of the Nominating Committee (email@example.com).
+Please send all your nomination materials as one pdf file no later than March 1, 2023 to the Chair of the Nominating Committee (Norm Jouppi email@example.com).

 The nomination deadline should be set for at least 8 weeks before the start of the award year’s ISCA conference.
 The Awards Committee should take no more than three weeks after the deadline to select their nominees.
 The SIGARCH Executive Committee and Board should take no more than a week from the delivery of nominations from the Awards Committee to make their selection.
 After a citation is determined, no less than four weeks from the start of the ISCA conference, the SIGARCH Chair will inform the winner, and inform ACM Headquarters of the decision so that a plaque can be ordered and a check drawn in time for delivery to the ISCA conference.